bordeau/mc1/README.md

 npm run build
 ```

-Then run the app in production mode:
+Then run the app in production mode:    i'm not this far yet

 ```sh
 npm start
 ```

-Now you'll need to pick a host to deploy it to.
+Now you'll need to pick a host to deploy it to.     i'm not this far yet

 ### DIY